wp-plugins/woocommerce-product-faqs/README.txt

 * Add ajax loaders where ajax is used so the user knows that their request is being processed DONE

 * Consider adding inline registration option to FAQ form

-* Transition answerer capability to product author DONE @ 2.0

-* Localize everything DONE

-* Add more filters

-* Complete documentation

-* Consider what (if any) actions need to be added

-* Make the 'pending approval' front-end status only show if a faq is indeed pending approval - DONE @ 1.0.0

-* Allow approval of FAQ from front-end - DONE @ 1.0.0

-* Consider a settings field for admin notification email DONE @ 2.0

-* Allow for creating FAQs from/by admin - DONE @ 1.0.6

 = Incompatibilities =